pbarot83/WalmartMaster/README.md

 # WalmartMaster
 WalmartAssignment

-### This FrameWork Contains 3 Passed Test Cases for the Smoke Testing ###
-Framework has been created using Maven, TestNG, Java, JavaScript and Log4J.

 ### Following are the TestCases That can be created to Target the Smoke Testing ###
 Scenario A: Make Sure You get incremental numbers on you cart,when you keep adding the items Steps : 1.
 Open the https://walmart.ca